Nakul102/gdsc/README.md

-#Your API is not workihg so the line graph will not work
+#Your API is not workihg so I have made some change to get the heart rate working thats why I had to recommit.

 # Getting Started with Create React App